vbytemaster/openclaw-vscode/README.md

 # OpenClaw Review 🐅

-Review, accept or reject file changes proposed by your OpenClaw agent — directly in VS Code / Cursor.
+Review, accept or reject file changes proposed by your OpenClaw agent — directly in VS Code.

 ## How it works